chrisdev/pelican-themes/chrisdev_new/README.md

 ChrisDev Theme
 ================

-A mobile first theme that leverages the Zurb Foundation v4 framework.
+A mobile first theme that leverages the Zurb Foundation v5 framework.
 Minimalist two column, right sidebar design.
 Sidebar goes below main content when viewed on mobile devices.

-Customization is all done and documented in style.css.
+Customisation is all done and documented in style.css.

 Screenshot below.